 It can be very upsetting and confusing to be in a room with law enforcement agents accusing you of a crime you didn’t commit.
 Regardless of your circumstances, being coerced into giving a false confession requires the immediate assistance of a skilled criminal defense attorney.
 For legal assistance, look no further than The Law Office of Gabriel & Gabriel.
 If a confession is shown to have been made as a result of illegal police tactics, Attorney Brian Gabriel may be able to show a prosecutor, judge, or jury why a confession was not reliable and should be ignored.

 Attorney Brian Gabriel has served West Palm Beach and surrounding areas for more than 30 years as a criminal defense attorney.
 He understands the complexities that are often associated with false confession cases and can help protect your rights.
 You can be assured that you’re in experienced hands.
-Call (561) 622-5575 or complete our contact form for a free consultation
+Call (561) 622-5575 or complete a contact form for a free consultation